 Slow-healing wounds on your feet cause discomfort, pain, and dysfunction.
 They can also be debilitating for those with diabetes, whose wounds can lead to amputation.
-At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS play an integral role in treating foot ulcers so you can avoid serious side effects.
+At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, play an integral role in treating foot ulcers so you can avoid serious side effects.
 If you live in Ridgewood or Newark, New Jersey, or the surrounding areas, call the office or use the online booking agent to schedule regular screenings and devise a treatment plan for wounds and ulcers on your feet.

 The key to preventing severe side effects from wounds on the foot is early detection of ulcers and sores through regular foot screenings.
 Be aware of the following warning signs that should prompt a visit to Complete Foot and Ankle: